Elizabeth Sims

 Elizabeth Sims (born September 30, 1957) is an American writer, journalist, and contributing editor at Writer's Digest magazine.
 She is a former correspondent for the Sarasota Herald-Tribune and author of two series of crime novels, including her Rita Farmer Mystery Series, originally published by St. Martin's Press Minotaur and Lillian Byrd Crime Series, originally published by Alyson Books.
-She has also published a stand-alone novel, Crimes in a Second Language, under her personal imprint, Spruce Park Press.
-Crimes in a Second Language was awarded the Silver Medal for General Fiction in the Florida Book Awards 2017.
-Her nonfiction works include You've Got a Book in You: A Stress-Free Guide to Writing the Book of Your Dreams, published by Writer's Digest Books, articles, short stories, poems, and essays for magazines and books.
-She also serves as a coach and mentor for new and aspiring writers and offers keynote speeches and presents workshops at writer's conferences around North America.

-Early life
+Early life and education

 Elizabeth Sims was born on September 30, 1957, in Wyandotte, Michigan.
 She was raised in Detroit and attended Michigan State University and Wayne State University, graduating with degrees in English and composition theory.
 She is a member of the Mystery Writers of America, Novelists, Inc., and American Mensa.

 Professional background

-In 1992, Sims began serving a two-year term on the editorial board of Moving Out literary journal, in which she also submitted the short story "Beautiful" in 1987, and "Cleva" in 1989.
+In 1992, Sims began a two-year term on the editorial board of Moving Out literary journal, during which she submitted the short story "Beautiful" in 1987, and "Cleva" in 1989.
 In 2006, she began writing features for Writer's Digest magazine.
 She became a contributing editor in 2009, specializing in the art and craft of fiction.
 She worked as a freelance correspondent for the Sarasota Herald-Tribune in 2011.
-Also, Sims taught creative writing at Sarasota’s Ringling College of Art and Design in 2017 and 2018.
+Sims taught creative writing at Sarasota’s Ringling College of Art and Design in 2017 and 2018.